ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/Product Vision.md

 **Submision**
-Only scrum master for sprint 1 must sumit the product vision as a PDF file in the dropbox in OMA
+The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the OMA Dropbox within a week after the Scrum team is set up